techbrett/OfficeDocs-SkypeForBusiness/Teams/what-are-communications-credits.md

 # What are Communication Credits?

-Communication Credits pay for Audio Conferencing and Calling Plan minutes.
-They ensure your users are never caught without being able to:
+Communication Credits are a billing tool to pay for consumed minutes of Audio Conferencing and Microsoft Calling Plan overages.
+Communication Credits support multiple billing use cases, including:

-- Add toll-free numbers to use with Audio Conferencing meetings, auto attendants, or call queues.
+- All usage of toll-free numbers that support your tenant’s Audio Conferencing service, Teams Phone auto attendants, and Teams Phone call queues.
   - Toll-free calls are billed per minute and require a positive Communication Credits balance.
-- Dial out from an Audio Conference meeting to add someone else from anywhere in the world.
+- Dialing out from a Teams meeting to add an audio conference participant who is in a country or region outside of your domestic calling area.
+This includes international support of the *Call me* feature.
-- Dial out from an Audio Conference meeting to their mobile phone with the Microsoft Teams app to destinations that aren't already included in their subscription.
-- Dial any international phone number when they have a **Domestic Calling Plan** subscription.
-- Dial international phone numbers beyond what is included in a **Domestic and International Calling Plan** subscription.
-- Dial out and pay per minute once they exhausted the monthly minute allotment.
+- Overages related to Teams meeting dial-out calls that exceed the pool of Audio Conferencing minutes.
+- Overages of any calls (domestic or international) beyond the Calling Plan’s included minutes.
-- Dial out and pay per minute for all outgoing calls, if they have a **Pay-As-You-Go Calling Plan**.
+- All outgoing calls when using a **Pay-As-You-Go Calling Plan**.

 To set up Communication Credits, see [Set up Communications Credits for your organization](set-up-communications-credits-for-your-organization.md).

-## Can I use Communication Credits?
+## Do I need Communication Credits?

-Not all customers can or should use Communication Credits.
-Here are a few reasons why you can't or shouldn't use Communication Credits.
+Not all customers need to set up Communication Credits.

-### Call destinations are already included in your subscription

 Outbound calls to some destinations may already be included in your Audio Conferencing or Calling Plan subscription.
 Check your subscription information for details before purchasing Communication Credits you don't need.

+You also don’t need Communication Credits if your subscription is through a Microsoft Customer Agreement (MCA).
+To check if your service subscription is an MCA, see [Understand your Microsoft business billing account](/microsoft-365/commerce/manage-billing-accounts).

 ### Conflicting organization addresses